Coronavirus: New Zealand cases rise to 20 as Donald Trump closes US-Canada border

 The Government is today poised to unveil a significant relief package for the beleaguered aviation industry after the number of coronavirus cases confirmed in New Zealand jumped.

-It comes as US President Donald Trump and Canadian Prime Minister Justin Trudeau closed their 8850km US-Canada border to "all nonessential travel".
+It comes as London faces a lockdown in coming days while US President Donald Trump and Canadian Prime Minister Justin Trudeau closed their 8850km US-Canada border to "all nonessential travel".

 The world's longest undefended border was being closed with the "mutual consent" of Canada, Trump said, and would not impact trade.